-- Rinse lentils and soak in a bowl of water.
+- Rinse lentils and soak in 3 cups hot water in a bowl.

-- In a large heavy bottom pot or Dutch over, heat oil over medium high heat.
+- In a large heavy bottom pot or Dutch oven, heat ghee over medium heat.

-- Strain lentils and add to the pot, along with water and tomatoes.
-Give a stir, bring to boil, cover, and turn heat down, and let gently simmer, about 10-15 minutes, or until lentils are tender.
+- Give a stir, bring to boil, cover, and turn heat down, and let gently simmer, about 10-15 minutes, or until lentils are tender.
 After 15 minutes, uncover and check consistency, If watery, continue to simmer uncovered until it reduces and becomes thicker.

 - Adjust salt, adding more to your taste, keeping in mind you want this to be slightly salty if serving over rice.

-- Make tempering oil to drizzle over top: heat oil or ghee over medium high heat, add seeds and curry leaves and swirl or stir until you hear popping, about 30- 45 seconds.
+- Make the tempering oil to drizzle over top: heat oil or ghee over medium-high heat, add seeds and curry leaves and swirl or stir until you hear popping about 30- 45 seconds.
 Turn heat off.
 Spoon it over the dal, after plating it up.

 - Serve with toasted naan bread, or basmati rice, garnishing with cilantro and flaked coconut.

-- I really like adding roasted veggies to this.
-Roasting the sweet potato (or cauliflower or carrots etc) gives this a better texture in my opinion.
+- I really like ROASTING the sweet potato – which gives this a better texture in my opinion.
 But to save time here, I added the sweet potato directly with the lentils to cook.
 Up to you!
 If roasting, do this first- toss the cubes with olive oil, salt and pepper, and roast on a parchment-lined sheet pan at 400F until tender, about 20 minutes, while you cook the dal on the stovetop.
 Spoon it in after the dal is cooked.